 \paragraph{JTT:} JTT operates in two stages.
 In the first stage, a biased model is trained using $T$ epochs of standard ERM training to identify the incorrectly classified training examples.
 In the second stage, the misclassified examples are upsampled $\lambda$ times, and the model is trained again to completion with standard ERM.
-The hyperparameters of stage 1 and stage 2 classifiers, including early stopping epoch $T$, learning rate and weight decay for stage 1 and upsampling factor $\lambda$ for stage 2, are jointly tuned using a validation dataset with ground-truth sensitive attribute label.
-We refer to this as the \textbf{Ground-truth sensitive attributes + JTT} baseline.
+The hyperparameters of stage 1 and stage 2 classifiers, including early stopping epoch $T$, learning rate and weight decay for stage 1 and upsampling factor $\lambda$ for stage 2, are jointly tuned using a validation dataset with ground-truth SA labels.
+We refer to this as the \textbf{Ground-Truth + JTT} baseline.

-\paragraph{Antigone+JTT:} Here, we replace the ground-truth sensitive attributes in the validation dataset with noisy sensitive attributes obtained from \sys and use it to tune JTT's hyper-parameters. \sys's ERM model has the same network architecture as the corresponding JTT model, and we explore over the same hyper-parameters as JTT's stage 1 model.
-The EDM metric is used to select the best hyper-parameter setting for \sys.

-\paragraph{GEORGE:} GEORGE is a competing approach to \sys in that it does not assume access to sensitive attributes on either training or validation data.
+\paragraph{GEORGE:} GEORGE is a competing approach to \sys in that it does not assume access to SA on either training or validation data.
 GEORGE operates in two stages: In stage 1, an ERM model is trained until completion on the ground-truth target labels.